kach/nearley/README.md

 ```

 You can write your postprocessors in CoffeeScript by adding `@preprocessor
 coffee` to the top of your file.
+Similarly, you can write them in TypeScript by
-If you would like to support a different
+adding `@preprocessor typescript` to the top of your file.
+If you would like to
-postprocessor language, feel free to file a PR!
+support a different postprocessor language, feel free to file a PR!

 ### Epsilon rules